Mission & Commitments

-- We advocate for and support women in all roles of ministry, and we maintain an openness on a variety of biblical and theological issues.
+We advocate for and support women in all roles of ministry, a central BSK commitment from the founding of the Seminary.

 - As faculty and students, our primary commitment is to exercise together scholarly gifts and vocation as stewards of the mysteries in service to God’s church.